 Qahtan Alameen was born in Baghdad, Iraq.
 He earned a Bachelor’s degree in Fine Arts from the University of Baghdad.
-He relocated to Canada in 2002 where he continued his studies in the art realm, initially by taking photography classes at the Nova Scotia College of Art and Design.
-He went on to earn a Diploma in Art and Graphic Design from Compu College, Halifax, in 2006.
+He relocated to Canada in 2002 where he studied photography at the Nova Scotia College of Art and Design.
+He went on to earn a Diploma in Graphic Design from Compu College, Halifax, in 2006.

 He has spent time volunteering as a Fine Arts teacher with the United Nations Refugee Services, Jakarta, Indonesia, where he taught painting and drawing to refugee children.